DuckzCantFly/Random-Scripts/README.md

 	* and some other stuff you probably have installed already

 ## underscored
-A little script I stole from stack exchange or something, that replaces spaces with underscores.
-Its amazing, so I have to put it here but i don't clam it as mine but its so short I don't think it really matters just use it and be wowed.
+A little script I stole from stack exchange or something and tweeked a bit, replaces spaces with underscores.
+Its amazing, so I have to put it here but i don't clam it as entirely mine but its so short I don't think it really matters just use it and be wowed.
+### Usage
+	-R targets all files and folders recursivly (might need to run a few times to catch all of em, is a little hacky)

 ## rot
 Easly rotate screen from the cmdline using xrander.